-Data in the databank (managed by PHE and MRC EWL) is largely the same as that in the published UK food composition tables but includes a larger range of processed foods and composite dishes and no missing values.
+Data in the databank (managed by PHE and MRC EWL) is largely the same as that in the published UK food composition tables24 but includes a larger range of processed foods and composite dishes and no missing values.
 The nutrient data assigned to foods originate from three main sources:

-- · Ongoing programme of nutrient analysis led by DH - Food manufacturers and information from food labels - Recipe calculations for homemade dishes, and some manufactured products the RP is coded separately using a contemporaneous version of the databank.
-Updating of the databank includes the addition of new foods as well as revision of nutrient composition of existing foods, either at food group level following a programme of reanalysis, or to take account of reformulation by manufacturers and changes in fortification practices.
+- Ongoing programme of nutrient analysis led by PHE - Food manufacturers and information from food labels - · Recipe calculations for homemade dishes, and some manufactured products revisions is a continuing aspect of the RP, with a yearly update carried out by PHE in conjunction with MRC EWL.
+25 Each year of the RP is coded separately using a contemporaneous version of the databank.
+Updating of the databank includes the addition of new foods as well as revision of nutrient composition of existing foods, either at food group level following a programme of reanalysis, or extrapolating estimates by taking in to account the reformulations of manufacturers and changes in fortification practices.
 As changes in the databank are partly driven by the availability of new analytical data, new data are produced only occasionally so a gradual change in the nutrient content of the food supply may appear as a step change in the nutrient databank with the same foods having a different composition for some nutrients in one year of the RP compared to the next.
 It is important to utilise contemporaneous food composition data to produce accurate assessments of dietary intake.

 In order to estimate nutrient intakes, values are assigned for all nutrients in all foods.
 Where reliable information is not available for some nutrients, data were obtained by extrapolating estimates from similar foods.
-All data were carefully evaluated before being incorporated into the Nutrient Databank.
+All data were carefully evaluated before being incorporated into the databank.

 In the NDNS RP it is essential that the databank is up-to-date and, as far as possible, reflects the nutrient composition of the food supply for each year reported.
-Hence a programme of updates and revisions is a continuing aspect of the RP, with a yearly update carried out by PHE.
-Each year of
+Hence a programme of updates and